 But I take the time to do it.

-I have a wild and unproven theory that spending an hour everyday composing a thoughtful LinkedIn post that shows you are a leader in your industry — or at least an interesting person — is probably more effective than sending out resumes.
+I have a wild and unproven theory that spending an hour every day composing a thoughtful LinkedIn post that shows you are a leader in your industry — or at least an interesting person — will change your life.

 I mean, it’s just a hunch.
 I’m not going to die on this hill.
 But if you do decide to do it, let me know what happens!

-I really do believe that if you consistently share interesting and thoughtful information, that it sets you up as a thought leader in your field.
-As a result, you will probably get far more people come to you than you can imagine.
+I really do believe that if you consistently share interesting and thoughtful information, it sets you up as a thought leader in your field.
+As a result, you will probably get far more people to come to you than you can imagine.
 You’d be amazed at the people who have become thought leaders just by showing up.

 4. Don’t stop posting.